civicnet/strop/README.md

 If the first line is not empty (and doesn't contain only indentation characters) before trimming, it will not have its indentation adjusted, nor will it be taken into account when computing the common indentation.

 Any _completely empty_ lines that remain after trimming (i.e. were not at the very beginning or end of the template) are preserved and ignored when computing the common indentation.
 The assumption is that text editors will either preserve indentation in otherwise empty lines, or that they will completely empty them; however, some editors will not change template literals automatically and may leave uneven indentation in visually empty lines.

-This should be checked for whenever the output is different than expected.
+If a mix of different indentation characters is used, only _identical_ sequences at the beginning of _every_ eligible line are counted as common indentation (and adjusted).

 Custom implementations could be used to:
 * disable or change indentation processing;
 * restrict certain usage patterns.

-Custom implementations should (but are not required to) call the default implementation and must **always** return an array with the same length as `strings`.
+Custom implementations should (but are not required to) call the default implementation; they must **always** return an array with the same length as `strings`.

 #### unwrap(value, hint = 'default')